IBM-Bluemix-Docs/voice-agent/about.md

 # About Voice Agent with Watson
 {: #about}

-{{site.data.keyword.iva_full}} enables direct, automated voice interactions over the telephone between a cognitive voice agent and your customers.
-With Watson artificial intelligence at its backbone, your voice agent can communicate in a more conversational manner, and it can handle complex interactions that are difficult for traditional interactive voice response (IVR) systems.
+{{site.data.keyword.iva_full}} enables direct, automated voice interactions over the telephone between a cognitive agent and your customers.
+With Watson artificial intelligence at its backbone, your agent can communicate in a more conversational manner, and it can handle complex interactions that are difficult for traditional interactive voice response (IVR) systems.
 {: shortdesc}

 ## Architecture